vPeteWalker/midway/files/files.rst

 Prerequisites and Requirements
 ++++++++++++++++++++++++++++++

-Review `NUTANIX FILES GUIDE <https://portal.nutanix.com/page/documents/details/?targetId=Acropolis-File-Services-Guide-v22:Acropolis-File-Services-Guide-v22/>`_ for all details including, but not limited to, prerequities and requirements before proceeding.
+Review `NUTANIX FILES GUIDE <https://portal.nutanix.com/page/documents/details/?targetId=Acropolis-File-Services-Guide-v22:Acropolis-File-Services-Guide-v22/>`_ and `FILE ANALYTICS GUIDE <https://portal.nutanix.com/page/documents/details/?targetId=File-Analytics-v2_1%3AFile-Analytics-v2_1>`_ for all details including, but not limited to, prerequities and requirements before proceeding.

 Creating a File Server
 ++++++++++++++++++++++

 #.
 In the Prism web console, go to the *File Server* page by clicking **Home > File Server** in the left corner.

-:fa:`gear` **> Settings > Upgrade Software > AOS**

 #.
 Click **+ File Server**.